Personal Loans

 Typically $5,000 to $100,000 | Based on credit limit |

-What are common uses of an unsecured personal loan?
+Common uses of an unsecured personal loan

-Pay down higher-interest rate debt.
+Consolidate and pay down higher-interest rate debt.
 You know how we mentioned that credit card interest rates are generally pretty high?
 An unsecured personal loan is one way to pay off your credit card balance at a potentially lower cost.

 Make home improvements and repairs.
 Homeowners, and some renters, have all kinds of expenses.
 Sometimes they’re planned, like when you want to update your kitchen or bathroom.
 Other times, they’re unexpected—like when your air conditioner breaks down in the middle of summer and you need to replace it ASAP.
 Either way, it can be hard to have enough savings to pay for everything you want to do in your home.
 Some expenses, like a new roof, are really high, possibly even higher than your credit card limit, and may require an unsecured loan.